kosmios1/Beetle-Quest/doc/report.typ

 = Introduction
 The goal of this project is to develop a web app and define its architecture for creating a web-based gacha game.
 So the users will be able to engage in all the standard activities found in a gacha game like: _`roll`, `buy coin`, `create auctions`, `bid`_.

-All these actions will be implemented through a _microservices_ architecture..
+All these actions will be implemented with *_Go_* language and through a _microservices_ architecture..

 = Microservices